 Household size and water usage

 Typically, one person uses about 50L of hot water a day; more if you use your dishwasher often, take very long hot showers or often wash clothes in warm or hot water.

 Get a hot water system supplier to analyse your home and usage and recommend some options.
 To determine the right size of system, a supplier should ask how many people live in your home, how much hot water you use, and when you use it.
 For example, do you all shower in the morning or evening?
 Do you wash clothes in hot or cold water?
 Get quotes from at least two suppliers.

 For most households, a solar HWS can be the most efficient and cheapest to run.
 If that's not an option, here are other suggestions:

-- Small household (1-2 people): Instantaneous HWS (gas or electric) or small gas storage HWS.
+- Small household (1-2 people): Continuous flow HWS (gas or electric) or small gas storage HWS.

-- Medium household (3-4): Gas systems (instantaneous or storage), or a heat pump.
+- Medium household (3-4): Gas systems (continuous flow or storage), or a heat pump.

-- Large household (5+): Multiple instantaneous HWS may be an option but gas storage units may be more economical.
+- Large household (5+): Multiple continuous flow HWS may be an option but gas storage units may be more economical.
 Large heat pumps are also an option.

 Energy star ratings